 “Georgia Marsh comes to the island of Dendros to forget her dead lover and in search of a job.
 Within hours she has witnessed the murder of her beautiful cousin, been kidnapped by Arab guerrillas, and finds herself involved in an international conspiracy in the mountain-top fortress cum experimental school run by a powerful millionaire known as ‘the wickedest man on the island’.
 Only after a series of harrowing brushes with death and a climactic confrontation in a cloud of butterflies does she…”

 Well I’m not going to give away the entire plot as they do, but even so, there is an enormous amount more!

-Add to this discussions about, for example, the transmigration of souls (with one of the kidnappers), or the invention of an entire philosophy known as the Muddle Principle, expounded by a Swedish instructor called Ole Sodso, (‘the human race prefers muddle and will get into one if it possibly can’), the wonderfully inventive creation of a therapeutic school for the care of traumatised children, and then throughout it all, a fully conscious exposé of the method of narration she is using in her novel as she writes it…!
+Add to this discussions about, for example, the transmigration of souls (with one of the kidnappers), or the invention of an entire philosophy known as the Muddle Principle, expounded by a Swedish instructor called Ole Sodso, (‘the human race prefers muddle and will get into one if it possibly can’), her own wonderfully inventive creation of a therapeutic school for the care of traumatised children, and then throughout it all, the fully conscious exposé of the method of narration she is using in her novel as she writes it… sounds crazy?
+It is.

 (And no, we never do discover what Georgia looks like!)